tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/camera.rst

 Link camera to quality control point in manufacturing process
 =============================================================

-In the :menuselection:`Quality app`, a device can be set up on a :guilabel:`Quality Control Point`.
+In the *Quality* app, a device can be set up on a quality control point.
 To do that, navigate to the :menuselection:`Quality app --> Quality Control --> Control Points` and open the desired :guilabel:`Control Point` that'll be linked to the camera.

 On the control point form, edit the control point by selecting the :guilabel:`Type` field, and clicking on :guilabel:`Take a Picture` from the drop-down menu.
 Doing so reveals a field called